-I’m Lily Calfee, a lifelong foodie, advice-giver, and the voice behind Ideal Nourishment.
+I’m Lily Calfee, a lifelong foodie, feminist, and advice-giver.

 It’s not surprising to me that I ended up with this job.
 I’ve been guiding women towards self-love my whole life—now I just have more tools and a coaching certificate, and I couldn’t be more jazzed about it.